Full-Length Play

 TREVOR

 Oh?
-Good—mystery solved!
+Good!
+Mystery solved!

-Trevor turns the CD player back on.
+TREVOR turns the Machine back on.

 VOICEOVER